I don’t know about you, but I enjoy personal finance statistics.

 “27% of the millennials are spending more on coffee each month than saving for retirement.”
 (LendEDU)

 When you learn about the latte factor, this can have a massive impact on your retirement!

 15. Restaurants vs. Retirement

 “49% of millennials were spending more on restaurants and dining out each month than they were saving for retirement.”

-I’m not surprised to see this because eating out can get really expensive!
+I’m not surprised to see this because eating out can get expensive!

-And I get the mentality that a lot of millennials have, “why save my money for retirement when that is so far away?
-Plus, I could really go for a nice burger right now.”
+And I get the mentality that a lot of millennials have, “why save my money for retirement when that’s so far away?
+Plus, I could go for a nice burger right now.”

 16. Average Amount Millennials Save Per Month Toward Retirement